-Introduce yourself as their sponsor and let them know you are there to help support their business building efforts.
+Introduce yourself as their sponsor and let your new team member know you are there to help support their business building efforts.

-Find out more about them, their family, and what goals they want to achieve with their business.
+Find out more about them, their family, and the goals they want to achieve with their business.

 Ensure your new team member has joined one or more of your core companies and is now part of your team.